-- 12.1 Thesis will monitor the effectiveness of its order execution arrangements and order execution policy in order to identify and, where appropriate, incorporate any amendments to procedures.
-We will assess, on a regular basis, whether the execution venues included in the order execution policy provided for the best possible result for its clients or whether it needs to make changes to its execution arrangements. - 12.2 The order execution arrangements and policy will be reviewed at least annually or whenever a material change occurs.
+- 13.1 Thesis will monitor the effectiveness of its order execution arrangements and order execution policy in order to identify and, where appropriate, incorporate any amendments to procedures.
+We will assess, on a regular basis, whether the execution venues included in the order execution policy provided for the best possible result for its clients or whether it needs to make changes to its execution arrangements. - 13.2 The order execution arrangements and policy will be reviewed at least annually or whenever a material change occurs. - 13.3 Thesis' governing bodies and committees shall be provided with the information it needs to play its part in identifying, measuring, managing and controlling risks of regulatory concern.
+Three factors will be the relevance, reliability and timeliness of that information.

-13. Disclosure
+14. Disclosure

-13.1 The Order Execution Policy is provided to clients via the Thesis website.
+14.1 The Order Execution Policy is provided to clients via the Thesis website.
 We must obtain the express permission of our clients, and this is reflected within the various agreements.